thisisignitedoreo/gdtpml/README.md

 ## Texture pack adding requirements
 - Real texture pack (not just video/clip of it)
-- It can be not by you, just tell im about it
+- It can be not by you, just tell me about it

 Thats all!
 Im ready for your requests ;)